TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixC/TyposcriptConfiguration/Index.rst

 The following objects are related to the direct inclusion of PHP code inside templates.

-**Note** : These content objects were deprecated since TYPO3 4.5 and have been removed in TYPO3 6.0.
+**Note:** These content objects were deprecated since TYPO3 4.5 and have been removed in TYPO3 6.0.
 Use the content object "USER" instead!